learn-co-curriculum/dsc-linalg-regression-lab/README.md

 ## Introduction

 In this lab, you'll apply regression analysis using simple matrix manipulations to fit a model to given data, and then predict new values for previously unseen data.
-You'll follow the approach highlighted in previous lesson where you used Numpy to build the appropriate matrices and vectors and solve for the $\beta$ (unknown variables) vector.
+You'll follow the approach highlighted in the previous lesson where you used Numpy to build the appropriate matrices and vectors and solve for the $\beta$ (unknown variables) vector.
 The beta vector will be used with test data to make new predictions.
 You'll also evaluate the model fit.

-In order to make this experiment interesting, you'll use NumPy at every single stage of this experiment i.e. loading data, creating matrices, performing test train split, model fitting and evaluations.
+In order to make this experiment interesting, you'll use NumPy at every single stage of this experiment i.e. loading data, creating matrices, performing test train split, model fitting, and evaluations.

 ## Objectives